ulen2000/Performance-Evaluation-of-Dynamic-Adaptive-Streaming-over-Information-Centric-Networking/README.md

 The FileServer will respond with the respective payload, and the file consumer will stop requesting once it has received the whole file.
 The consumer also handles timeouts and re-transmissions if necessary.

-### Hosting Content (Producer)
+## Hosting Content (Producer)
 Before we start, we would like to point out that our examples are very similar to the basic examples provided by the [ndnSIM tutorial page](http://ndnsim.net/2.1/examples.html).
-Please have a look at the examples there before you start working with AMuSt-ndnSIM.
+Please have a look at the examples there before you start working.

+Hosting content is straightforward.
+You can host content on any ndnSIM node using the `ns3::ndn::FileServer` application.
+The following code snippet shows how to set up a producer:

-As already mentioned, hosting content does not require any special attention.
+`As already mentioned, hosting content does not require any special attention.
 You can host content on any ndnSIM node, similar as you would do with the ``ns3::ndn::Producer``, by using the ``ns3::ndn::FileServer`` application, as shown in the following sourcecode:
 ```cplusplus
   // Producer
   ndn::AppHelper producerHelper("ns3::ndn::FileServer");